pattonsgirl/CEG3120/CourseNotes/continuous-integration.md

 ### What we need to combine

+1. Developer changes
     - `git` - project tracking via versioning
+2. Approved changes to the repo (for example, changes pushed to `main`)
     - git server / GitHub - central place to keep projects up to date across multiple developers
+3. When a new image should be built
     - Docker - `Dockerfile` allows building of new images, copying project contents & updating packages for application environment

 ## Testing